napalm-automation/napalm/docs/tutorials/lab.rst

 Starting Vagrant
 ----------------

-Create a file named ``Vagrantfile`` (no file extension) in your working directory with the following content:
+Create a file named ``Vagrantfile`` (no file extension) in your working directory with the following content (replace VEOS_BOX by your downloaded EOS version):

 .. literalinclude:: Vagrantfile
    :language: ruby